idle-meerkat/sdevwiki-fork/Link-Aggregation-(LAG).md

 `$ ip link set dev [bond1] master [vrf_name]`

 ## NOTES
-* Up to 62 Link aggregation groups are supported.
+* Up to 62 LAGs are supported.
 * Up to 8 port members per LAG.
 * Only the bond configuration mechanism is supported.
 * Only LACP 802.3ad operational mode is supported.